 We give priority to applicants from Oxfordshire schools and our immediate area.

-From 15 years of age students / participants may apply for a placement in non-clinical areas and undertake administration / clerical duties.
+From 15 years of age participants may apply for a placement in non-clinical areas and undertake work experience in an administration area.

-From 16 years of age students / participants may be placed in a clinical area or ward for work shadowing/observation only - they should be assigned to shadow an employee undertaking their normal duties, allowing close observation to gain an insight into the role.
+From 16 years of age / Year 11 participants may be placed in a clinical area or ward for work shadowing / observation only - they should be assigned to shadow an employee undertaking their normal duties, allowing close observation to gain an insight into the role.

-From 18 years of age students / participants / adults considering a change of career are permitted to observe in our theatres and emergency departments.
+From 18 years of age participants / adults considering a change of career are permitted to observe in our operating theatres and emergency departments.

-We offer work experience across clinical and non-clinical roles.
+We offer work experience across clinical and non-clinical roles, in the following areas:

 - Medicine